madnuttah/unbound-docker/doc/DETAILS.md

 # Known Issues

+- If you want to run the container with user `_unbound` using a different `UNBOUND_UID` or `UNBOUND_GID`, you'd need to build the image by downloading or forking the repo by yourself or you could try this workaround from [`issue #66`](https://github.com/madnuttah/unbound-docker/issues/66#issuecomment-2119811822).
+We are sorry for the inconvenience.

 - There's a difference between 'vanilla' Docker and the variant Synology uses.
 If the container won't spin up when trying to use a privileged port like `53 tcp/udp` you might need to set `user: root` in the compose file's Unbound service section.
 See [`issue #62`](https://github.com/madnuttah/unbound-docker/issues/62).

 # Troubleshooting